US orders diplomats to leave Chad as rebels near capital | ExBulletin

 US orders diplomats to leave Chad as rebels near capital

-WASHINGTON (AP) The State Department on Saturday ordered non-essential diplomats from the United States Embassy in Chad to leave the African nation due to potential insurgent attacks on the capital.
+WASHINGTON The State Department on Saturday ordered non-essential diplomats from the U.S. Embassy in Chad to leave the African nation due to potential insurgent attacks on the capital.

 In addition to non-essential embassy staff, the department has also ordered families of US personnel stationed there to leave because armed groups appear to be moving to the capital city of NDjamena.